 Know what you’re willing to spend based on the business goals content marketing helps you achieve.
 For example, how much are 20 new leads a month and a 10% month-over-month increase in sales worth to your business?
 How much value would a 50% increase in web traffic bring to your company?

 We know that content marketing is worth the cost when it brings in more leads at a cheaper cost, thus increasing Content Marketing ROI:

 Then, leverage content to reach those objectives, using your budget to inform your content plan.
 Implement it, track your return on investment, and keep making it better to yield optimum results.

 Let’s take a look at the factors involved and the actual numbers.
-Use this information to decide what content to use to reach business goals while staying within a budget that works for your business.
+Use this information to decide what content to use to reach business goals while staying within a content marketing budget that works for your business.